TeoJJss/fastapi-login-sys/README.md

 2. If you launch the backend server in different port number (other than 8000), please modify the host and port number at `src/functions.js`.
 3. If you would like to add more authenticated users, please modify the SQL in the `insert_users_sql` variable at `services/service.py`.

 All authenticated users are stored in the `USERS` table.
 Upon successful login, the backend system will create a ticket and add both username and ticket string to the `TICKETS` table.
-The ticket will be saved in session variable of the browser too.
+The ticket will be saved in session variable too.
-When `home.html` is accessed, the system will retrieve the ticket string in the session variable and check if its existence in `TICKETS` table.
+When `home.html` is accessed, the system will retrieve the ticket string in the session variable and check its existence in `TICKETS` table.
 When user logout, the system delete the ticket string from the `TICKETS` table.
 The session variable is removed from the frontend side.
 This will restrict the user to access the `home.html` or other authenticated webpages.
 Frontend and backend are integrated through FastAPI.